paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 Two related keys, a public key and a private key that are used to perform complementary operations, such as encryption and decryption or signature generation and signature verification.

 #### Attack
-An attempt by an unauthorized individual to fool a Verifier or a Relying Party into believing that the unauthorized individual in question is the Subscriber.
+An attempt by an unauthorized individual to defeat security controls.
+For example, to fool a Verifier or a Relying Party into believing that the unauthorized individual in question is the Subscriber.

 #### Attacker
 A party who acts with malicious intent to compromise an information system.